⚠ Mississippi Eviction Notices: Mississippi Cure-or-Quit (14-Day) All Eviction Notices State Late Rent Notices Mississippi Unconditional Quit

 ⚖ Legal Disclaimer

 This Mississippi cure-or-quit notice template is provided for general informational purposes only and does not constitute legal advice.
 Mississippi landlord-tenant law (Miss.
-Code §89-7-27 (30-day notice for breach of lease — cure period typically defined by lease)) governs the specific notice requirements and service methods.
+Code §89-8-13(3), part of the Residential Landlord and Tenant Act) governs the specific notice requirements and delivery methods.
 State law may change.
 For Mississippi landlord-tenant law guidance, consult qualified counsel.
 Consult a qualified Mississippi landlord-tenant attorney before initiating any eviction proceeding.